International Spanish or local Spanish?

 What are the disadvantages of International Spanish?

-- Some words or phrases could be 'lost in translation' if they're made neutral.
+- Some words or phrases are ‘lost in translation’ if they’re made neutral.

 - It’s not recommended for stylistic copy such as tourism brochures as you could lose some of the flair or charm of the original.

 - What type of content do you require translating?
 Creative and marketing texts need to be localised much more, but technical and financial texts can be international.

 - Who is your target audience?
 What is their level of understanding of your product/service?